CyrusNajmabadi/lang-design/CollectionLiteralsNaturalType.md

     ```

     Should this be illegal (because 'T' was inferred to be `int` from th literal)?
 Or legal (because both the literal and mutation methods contribute)?

+5. Should we allow boxing these types into `object`/`dynamic`.
+If we did, we would certainly disallow the span-usage form.
+However, even if wrapping an array, it feels like it would be extremely difficult to use such a value effectively.
+Perhaps best to disallow.